daksh3333/Neuro-Stress-Monitor/README.md

   - Conducted final testing and debugging of both frontend and backend systems to ensure seamless integration and reliable performance during the demonstration.
   - Organized and streamlined the project repository, removing unnecessary files and updating documentation for clarity and future scalability.
+- **Hassan**
+  - Refined the UI/UX of the Electron app, ensuring better layout consistency, readability, and responsiveness.
+  - Worked on fixing minor styling and alignment issues in the frontend to enhance the overall user experience.

 ## 🔨 Tools